KoushikMuthakana/customer-analytics-data-platform/docs/data-discovery-and-modeling.md

 - Bronze preserves every CDC event exactly as received.
 - Python performs incremental and idempotent ingestion into Bronze.
-- Staging reconstructs the latest business state from CDC events.
+- Staging reconstructs the latest business state from CDC events and converts JSON into typed relational columns.
 - Intermediate models normalize nested business entities into reusable analytical datasets.
+- Gold models provide business-ready reporting datasets that directly answer stakeholder questions.
-- Business timestamps are preserved through the transformation pipeline and reporting dimensions are derived in the Gold layer.
+- Business timestamps are preserved throughout the transformation pipeline.
 - Shopping sessions may exist without an associated customer profile.
-- The provided sample datasets are not fully relational, and expected reconciliation differences are documented.
+- The provided datasets are not a complete relational snapshot, and expected reconciliation differences are documented.
-- The analytical layer supports both the **2024 sales reporting requirement** and broader operational reporting by preserving `order_status`.
+- The analytical layer supports both the **2024 reporting requirement** and broader operational reporting through `order_status`.
-- All dbt models are materialized as physical tables, resulting in a deterministic, simple, and maintainable transformation pipeline.
+- The layered architecture keeps transformation logic modular, deterministic, and maintainable.